 Board Members & friends of the Local Farm Cooperative gather at

-Both co-ops have been a labor of love, raised up by many hands, including initial incubation & other ongoing support from the Selma Center for Nonviolence, Truth & Reconciliation; as a part of that incubation, Andre Williams & Brendan O'Connor served as the initial lead facilitators, working to bring the co-ops into being legally & to experiment with how to build them into cooperative busineses that were in line with the seven international principles of cooperatives, were both community-driven & owned by workers & community members, & were self-sustaining--we have not entirely met those goals yet, but they are emergent & works in progress.
+Both co-ops have been a labor of love, raised up by many hands, including initial incubation & support from the Selma Center for Nonviolence, Truth & Reconciliation; as a part of that incubation, Andre Williams & Brendan O'Connor served as the initial lead facilitators.
+They worked to bring the co-ops into being legally & to experiment with how to build them into cooperative busineses that were in line with the seven international principles of cooperatives, were both community-driven & owned by workers & community members, & were self-sustaining--we have not entirely met those goals yet, but they are emergent & works in progress.

 the Local Restaurant's Board is still being built, and the Local Farm Board below is looking for a 7th member; as the co-ops develop and more members join, we intend to have both Boards comprised largely if not entirely of member-owners of the co-ops--what are member-owners and what exactly are cooperatives?
 Find out more here...

 Alfonza Greer (Selma, AL): Alfonza Greer, aka "Greer," is a Country Man.
 He's true to his ways and his word.
 He's one of the hardest working men this side of the Mississippi.
 He loves working the ground and has been awaiting the right opportunity to do this with the community--and grew up with his hands in the dirt in North Alabama.
 He is a Board Member and has worked as a Part-time Farm Manager at the Local Farm.